 What Score Do You Need On the MTEL?

 You need a 240 to pass the MTEL.

 Yes.
 The scaled score is a conversion of the number of points achieved on the test to a score in a range of 100 to 300.
 A passing score means a scaled score of 240.
 In other words, if your scaled score is a 240, you passed.
 Congratulations!

 MTEL test scores do not expire!
 There is no expiration date.
 Read it again.
 They are valid forever.
 Isn’t that great?!

 Yes!
 More good news.
 You can retake your MTEL exam as many times as you need to receive a passing score.
 You just have to wait 45 days before you retake the same MTEL test or subtest.
-For tests that have more than one subtest, you can retake both of those subtests during the same testing session.
+If you are taking a test that has more than one subtest, you can retake both of those subtests during the same session.